Thinger32 NB-IoT

 • Insert a microSIM card for NB-IoT connectivity.

-3. Upload Your First Sketch
+3. Upload the First Sketch

 • Use the Arduino Framework and Thinger.io libraries for easy programming.